Skip to Content Facebook Feature Image

 Starlink is a global internet network that relies on some 10,000 satellites orbiting Earth.
 Subscribers need to have equipment, including an antenna that requires a line of sight to the satellite, so must be deployed in the open, where it could be spotted by authorities.
 Many Iranians disguise them as solar panels, Ahmadian said.

 After efforts to shut down communications during the 12-day war with Israel in June proved to be not terribly effective, Iranian security services have taken more “extreme tactics” now to jam Starlink's radio signals and GPS systems, Ahmadian said in a phone interview.
-After Holistic Resilience passed on reports to SpaceX, Ahmadian said, the company pushed a firmware update that helped circumvent the new countermeasures.
+After Holistic Resilience passed on reports to SpaceX, Ahmadian said, the company pushed its firmware update to avoid jamming.

 Security services also rely on informers to tell them who might be using Starlink, and search internet and social media traffic for signs it has been used.
 There have been reports they have raided apartments with satellite dishes.